zhouzypaul/zhouzypaul.github.io/_pages/research.md

               <strong>Zhiyuan Zhou</strong>,
               <a href="https://www.littmania.com">Michael Littman</a>
               <br>
-				<em>5th Multidisciplinary Conference on Reinforcement Learning and Decision Making (RLDM)</em>, 2022.
+				<em>Multidisciplinary Conference on Reinforcement Learning and Decision Making (RLDM)</em>, 2022. <FONT COLOR="red">(Oral) </FONT>
               <br>
               [<a href="https://arxiv.org/abs/2205.15400">arXiv</a>]
               [<a href="../pdfs/posters/optre_rldm_poster.pdf">poster</a>]
-              [<a href="https://brown.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=7adfa2ab-3dde-46ab-b69e-aea800efe5ef">talk at RLDM</a> at 1:20:00]
+              [<a href="https://brown.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=7adfa2ab-3dde-46ab-b69e-aea800efe5ef">oral at RLDM</a> at 1:20:00]
               <br>
-              <p>Identifies properties of rewards that lead to fast learning, and proposes an algorithm to design those rewards.
-Rewards should have big action gaps and small "subjective discounts".<br>
+              <p>Identifies properties of rewards that lead to fast learning: rewards should have big action gaps and small "subjective discounts".
+Proposes an algorithm to design these rewards.<br>
               </p>
             </td>
           </tr>